What to do When Someone Dies

 Unexpected Death

-If someone dies unexpectedly, or the family doctor hasn’t seen them in the last 14 days, the death is reported to a coroner.
+If someone dies unexpectedly, or the family doctor hasn’t seen them in the last 28 days, the death is reported to a coroner.
 A coroner is a doctor or lawyer responsible for investigating unexpected deaths.
 They may call for a post-mortem or inquest.
 This may take some time, so the funeral may need to be delayed.
-The coroner will ask you which funeral director you would like to use, and will inform you when the funeral director is allowed to bring the deceased in to their care.
+The coroner will ask you which funeral director you would like to use, and will inform you when the funeral director is allowed to bring the Deceased in to their care.

 Death Abroad